stoeps13/connections-doc/source/admin/install/t_inst_federated_repositories.md

 18. Click the **Group** entity type and modify the object classes mapping.
 You can also edit the **Search bases** and **Search filters** fields, if necessary.
 Enter LDAP parameters that are suitable for your LDAP directory.

+    !!! note
-    **Note:** You can accept the default object classes value for Group.
+    You can accept the default object classes value for Group.
 However, if you are using Domino, change the value to dominoGroup.

 19. Click **Apply** and then click **Save**.

 20. Click the **PersonAccount** entity type and modify the default object classes mapping.
 You can also edit the **Search bases** and **Search filters** fields, if necessary.
 Enter LDAP parameters that are suitable for your LDAP directory.
 Click **Apply**, and then click **Save** to save this setting.

+    !!! note
-    **Note:** If you are using a Domino LDAP, replace the default mapping with dominoPerson object classes for person accounts.
+    If you are using a Domino LDAP, replace the default mapping with dominoPerson object classes for person accounts.

 21. In the navigation links at the beginning of the page, click the name of the repository that you have just modified to return to the Repository page.